tlswg/tls13-spec/draft-ietf-tls-tls13.md

 security that has three basic properties:

-- The peer's identity can be authenticated using asymmetric, or public key, cryptography (e.g., RSA {{RSA}}, ECDSA {{ECDSA}}).
-This authentication can be made optional, but is generally required for at least one of the peers.
+- The peer's identity can be authenticated using asymmetric (public key) cryptography (e.g., RSA {{RSA}}, ECDSA {{ECDSA}}) or a pre-shared symmetric key.
+The TLS server is always authenticated; client authentication is optional.

 - The negotiation of a shared secret is secure: the negotiated secret is unavailable to eavesdroppers, and for any authenticated